15 Common Website Errors Many Businesses Make!

 - Don’t forget to take it for a test drive.

-Once you’re done designing the site, test it to make sure everything is working correctly.
+Once you’re done designing the site, test it to ensure everything is working correctly.
 Use multiple devices to navigate your website and see if it’s doing what it’s supposed to do.
 A user’s experience can vary depending on device type, internet browser, and location.
 Try to recreate different scenarios so you can catch any bugs or performance issues before they do.

 - Do think like a business owner.